Arrhythmia in Children

 - Postural orthostatic tachycardia syndrome (POTS): POTS is a fast heart rate upon standing.
 We are usually able to treat it with medication.

-How We Care for Arrhythmia
+How We Care for Arrhythmia in Children

-Arrhythmias are very treatable.
+Heart arrhythmias are very treatable.
 For many children, just one procedure permanently gets rid of the abnormal rhythm.
 We offer:

 - Expertise in cardiac ablation: Cardiac ablation is the main treatment for arrhythmias, and it has a 95 percent success rate.
 We have extensive experience performing ablations, even for complex arrhythmias.
-Learn more about cardiac ablation.

 - Pacemakers and ICDs: When children have types of arrhythmias that can’t be treated with ablation, we treat them with medication.
 If their condition is life-threatening, a pacemaker or an implantable cardioverter defibrillator (ICD) can control their heart rhythm and ease the irregular heartbeats.

 - Sophisticated electrophysiology (EP) lab: Using the latest technology, we diagnose and treat children (and sometimes adults) for arrhythmias.
 Performing a high volume of procedures means we have measurable experience and see a variety of cases.
-Learn more about electrophysiology.

 - Experienced, compassionate team: Although much of what we do in the EP lab is familiar to us, we know that it is not familiar to parents.
 We understand that parents have worries and questions.
 Our team of doctors, nurses, anesthesiologists and Child Life specialists will answer all your questions honestly.
 We treat your children as we would our own.
 Learn more about our team.